bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 - Importantly, they will have none of the functionality you don’t need. ✔️
 - You will be able to change them _whenever you want_, _however you want_. ✔️

+Them, opinion:
+> In other words, they will be both specific (to your project) and generic (across your project) in all the right ways.
+They won’t suffer from Django’s limitations in trying to be all things to all men.

 ..., TBA.

 ### Discussion: Going further with generics - Lite